 The @ symbol in Python does two completely different things depending on where it appears.
 When placed on a line above a function or class definition, it applies a decorator.
 When placed between two values in an expression, it performs matrix multiplication.
 These are unrelated features that share a symbol, which is why the @ character can be confusing the first time you encounter it.
 This article explains both uses from scratch, with code examples that demonstrate exactly what Python does when it sees @.

-Python introduced the @ symbol for decorators in version 2.4, following the proposal in PEP 318.
-Over a decade later, Python 3.5 added a second use for @ as the matrix multiplication operator, following PEP 465.
+Python introduced the @ symbol for function and method decorators in version 2.4, following the proposal in PEP 318.
+Class decorator support was extended later in Python 2.6 via PEP 3129.
+Over a decade after PEP 318, Python 3.5 added a second use for @ as the matrix multiplication operator via PEP 465, authored by Nathaniel J. Smith.
 The two uses are distinguished entirely by context: Python's parser knows which meaning to apply based on where the symbol appears in your code.

 Use 1: Decorator Syntax